dstanecki/dstanecki.github.io/_posts/2025-06-29-k8s-behind-cgnat.markdown

 - Traefik
 - cert-manager (kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.18.0/cert-manager.yaml)
 - CloudFlare account
-- Domain name (mine is in AWS Route 53)
+- Domain name delegated to CloudFlare nameservers

 1. Install the cloudflared agent and follow tunnel setup instructions from the [docs](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).
 You can specify the number of replicas, ensure that you have enough across different nodes for HA -- ideally using antiAffinity rules.

 {:start="2"}
 2. Associate your domain with the tunnel and make sure that your domain nameservers are delegated to CloudFlare's servers.
-Point your CNAME record to TUNNEL_ID.cfargotunnel.com

 {:start="3"}
 3. Internal app-service needs to be ClusterIP (as opposed to NodePort which is what I was using to expose my app internally), and Traefik service needs configuration as follows: